Board of Directors

 She was seated at the end of a table inside that trailer along with friends Margaret Murray, Kathryn Taylor and Edith Harris, who all serve as officers in SEA.

 Currently, the group is planning next weekend’s Rails to Trails Festival, an annual fundraising event that benefits SEA.
-This year — their fifth — the festival will be in Armstrong Park at 4950 Harvey Ave. from noon to 7 p.m. on Dec.
-3 and from noon to 6 p.m. on Dec.
-4.
+This year — their ninth — the festival will be in Armstrong Park at 4950 Harvey Ave. on Dec.
+5th, 2020.

-Although the festival can be traced back five years, the beginnings of SEA are a little more difficult to ascertain.
+Although the festival can be traced back nine years, the beginnings of SEA are a little more difficult to ascertain.

 The women at the table agreed that they got their 501(c)3 nonprofit designation in 2013, and that their literature says the group, that started as an outreach ministry with the church, formed in 2005.
 But before that — before the trailer — they and others were meeting in the parking lot trying to help whoever they could, however they could.
 No one could say for sure when it all started.